ReactiveX/RxJavaFX/README.md

 myEventModel.getRefreshRequests().subscribe(ae -> refresh());
 ```

-The `add()` method on a `CompositeObservable` returns a subscription which you can `unsubscribe()`, and this will affect all existing downstream Subscribers.
+The `add()` method on a `CompositeObservable` returns a subscription which you can `unsubscribe()`, and this will affect all existing downstream Observers.
 For UI development, this is good because there is no sensitivity to the order of adding Observables and subscribing.

 Of course, you can pass around any type `T` in a `CompositeObservable<T>` and not just `ActionEvent`.
 It can be = helpful to pass around entire data structures, such as `CompositeObservable<Set<MyType>>`, to relay requests and inputs between controls.